Anthony Fasano: Professional career

+Pre-draft

-At the NFL Scouting Combine in February 2006, Fasano measured in at 6-foot-4 and 259 pounds.
-However, he did not run the 40-yard dash at the combine due to an injured hamstring.
-At Notre Dame's Pro Day in March, Fasano posted 40-yard dash times of 4.74 and 4.71 seconds.
+Fasano did not run the 40-yard dash at the NFL Scouting Combine in February 2006 due to an injured hamstring.
+However, at Notre Dame's Pro Day in March, Fasano posted 40-yard dash times of 4.74 and 4.71 seconds.

-Prior to the 2006 NFL Draft, Fasano visited with the Dallas Cowboys, New York Jets, Tampa Bay Buccaneers, and Washington Redskins.
+Prior to the 2006 NFL draft, Fasano visited with the Dallas Cowboys, New York Jets, Tampa Bay Buccaneers, and Washington Redskins.

 Dallas Cowboys

+2006 season

-Despite the presence of All-Pro tight end Jason Witten, the Dallas Cowboys drafted Fasano in the second round (53rd overall) of the 2006 NFL Draft, with the intent of running more two-tight end sets.
+Despite the presence of All-Pro tight end Jason Witten, the Dallas Cowboys selected Fasano in the second round (53rd overall) of the 2006 NFL draft, with the intent of running more two-tight end sets.
 It was reported that Fasano reminded then-head coach Bill Parcells of former NFL tight end Mark Bavaro, who played under Parcells with the New York Giants.
 Fasano agreed to terms on a contract with the Cowboys on July 27.

-2006 season: Rookie year

 Fasano appeared in all 16 games while starting in five of them during his rookie year.
 He became the third rookie tight end in franchise history to start the season opener when he opened the game against the Jacksonville Jaguars on September 10.
 Fasano finished the season with 14 catches for 126 yards, and was also part of a blocking unit that helped running back Julius Jones rush for over 1,000 yards.